 We strongly suggest that clients arrive Longyearbyen one day before the trip begins to allow for unforeseen flight delays.
-A transfer from the ship to a hotel in Longyearbyen on July 31 is included in the trip cost.
-Also, a transfer from your hotel to the ship on August 1 is included.
+A transfer from the ship to a hotel in Longyearbyen the day before Day 1 of the cruise is included in the trip cost.
+Also, a transfer from your hotel to the ship on Day 1 is included.
 Please inform us of your flight plans as soon as they are available.

 Suggested flight departure: Afternoon